anto-oshka/ipfromhar/README.md

 ## IP Extraction Script

-This script is a command-line tool for extracting unique IP addresses from a list of URLs.
-It takes an input file containing a list of URLs and outputs the extracted IP addresses to an output file.
+This script is a command-line tool for extracting unique IP addresses from a HAR file.
+It takes a HAR file as input and outputs the extracted IP addresses to an output file.

 ### Prerequisites